yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

  (2) Different size kernels in parallel by using the inception layer (3) Large receptive field to capture the global context of scenes for a saliency map

-- Interesting techniques, ideas and methods
+- Interesting techniques, ideas and methods<br>

  (1) The dilated convolution in the 5-th layer, which seems to aim to reduce the weight initialization tasks.
  However, Fisher and Vladlen [1] used this hole as the support for seeing a wide range of information while maintaining a high-frequency.